 The lead topic this session will be modern management planning and control processes, and the golden oldies, and the inherent conflicts between some processes.

 It has it has been a long time since Frederick Taylor started Scientific Management in the late 19th century.
 He was one of very few who was considering productivity in any sense at that time.
 In the 21st century there seems to be no end of the people, and qualified people, with proven processes, who contribute to productivity in all endeavors.
-Including of course Appleton Greene and yours truly.
+Including of course Appleton Greene and this program.

 In this session we will consider literally dozens of modern, and time-tested, processes; some with wide ranging goals and some with narrowly targeted objectives.
 Some are proprietary, some are so well known that we quote their tenets offhand.